9 FAM 403.2

 (4) Record of re-issuance of visa (in the event a previous visa is spoiled or cancelled).

 e.
 Notwithstanding information that may be recorded on Form DS-160, you must enter electronic comments for each refusal, so that the database record contains an indication of the evidence that led you to refuse the visa.
-You are also strongly encouraged to enter case notes for issued visas to provide information about purpose of travel for ports of entry, public inquiries, fraud investigations, etc.
+You should enter case notes for issued visas to provide information about purpose of travel for ports of entry, public inquiries, fraud investigations, etc. See also 9 FAM 403.9-2(B), Visa Issuance Case Notes.

 f.
 Passports that do not list male or female: The sex reflected on any issued visa should match the sex reflected on the passport produced by an issuing authority.
 In those instances where a passport does not list a “male” or “female” field, the applicant must select either male or female for visa issuance.